damies13/rfswarm/Doc/rfswarm_reporter.md

 > ![Image](Images/MacOS_Reporter_v1.0.0_DataTable_Settings.png)

 **Show graph colours** - When enabled will display a colour swatch in the first column of the table that matches the first data column to the matching data value on a related graph, this is useful for creating legend tables.

+To control the colours on the table and graphs, click the colour swatch in the data table preview, and use the colour picker to choose your desired colour.

 **Start Time** - Allows you to constrain this table's data to a specific time range.